 Yes.
 If you have an organizational need to ignore a finding, rather than remediate it, you can optionally disable it.
 Disabled findings don't impact your secure score or generate unwanted noise.

-Security Center provides vulnerability assessments for every image pushed or pulled in a registry.
+Defender for Cloud provides vulnerability assessments for every image pushed or pulled in a registry.
 Some images may reuse tags from an image that was already scanned.
 For example, you may reassign the tag “Latest” every time you add an image to a digest.
 In such cases, the ‘old’ image does still exist in the registry and may still be pulled by its digest.
 If the image has security findings and is pulled, it'll expose security vulnerabilities.